Native American and Indigenous Studies Initiative

 Focus: Indigenous Andean history

-Professor, Department of Anthropology, Director of Haffenreffer Museum of Anthropology
+Director of Haffenreffer Museum of Anthropology, James Manning Professor of Anthropology

 Robert Preucel’s research focuses on the history and significance of archaeological resources related to Cochiti Pueblo, New Mexico.
 He began work with Cochiti in 1996 and together with the tribe they gathered information on their Pueblo Revolt village, Hanat Kotyiti, which resulted in a land return in 2004.